Modern display of the Confederate battle flag: Public opinion (2011–2021)

 The Confederate flag is a controversial symbol for many Americans today.
-A 2011 Pew Research Center poll revealed that 30% of Americans had a "negative reaction" when "they saw the Confederate flag displayed."
+A 2011 Pew Research Center poll revealed that 30% of Americans had a "negative reaction" when "they saw the Confederate flag displayed".
 According to the same poll, 9% of Americans had a positive reaction.
 A majority (58%) did not react.
-Among black Americans, 41% had a negative reaction, 10% had a positive reaction, and 45% did not.
+Among black Americans, 41% had a negative reaction, 10% had a positive reaction, and 45% had no reaction.
 A similar poll taken in 2015 revealed little change from 2011.

 In an October 2013 YouGov poll, a plurality (38%) of those polled disapproved of displaying the flag in public places.
 In the same poll, a plurality (44%) of those asked viewed the flag as a symbol of racism, with 24% viewing it as exclusively racist and 20% viewing it as both racist and symbolic of pride in the region.
 35% viewed it exclusively as a symbol of regional pride.

 In a national survey in 2015 across all races, 57% of Americans believed that the Confederate flag represented Southern pride rather than racism.
 A similar poll in 2000 had a nearly identical result of 59%.
 However, poll results from only the South yielded a completely different result: 75% of Southern whites described the flag as a symbol of pride.
 Conversely, 75% of Southern blacks said the flag symbolized racism.

-Another poll, administered by Economist / YouGov after racially motivated violence in Charleston in August 2017, showed that by a 5% margin – 43% to 38% – the Confederate Flag was viewed as a symbol of southern pride rather than racism.
+Another poll, administered by Economist / YouGov after racially motivated violence in Charlottesville in August 2017, showed that by a 5% margin – 43% to 38% – the Confederate Flag was viewed as a symbol of southern pride rather than racism.
 However, participants of color were 32% more likely than their white neighbors to see it as a sign of racism.

-In July 2020, over a month after the George Floyd incident, Quinnipac released a poll showing that the majority of both Southerners and Americans in general now viewed the Confederate flag as a racist symbol rather than one of heritage, with 55% of Southerners associating the Confederate flag with racism compared to 36% who said the flag a symbol of Southern pride.
+In July 2020, over a month after the George Floyd incident, Quinnipiac released a poll showing that the majority of both Southerners and Americans in general now viewed the Confederate flag as a racist symbol rather than one of heritage, with 55% of Southerners associating the Confederate flag with racism compared to 36% who said the flag a symbol of Southern pride.
 Closely followed were Americans in general, 56% of whom said the flag was a symbol of racism, with 35% saying it was a symbol of southern pride.

 This contrasted with polling conducted Morning Consult and Politico right after the George Floyd incident, which showed nearly the opposite - 44 percent of saw the Confederate flag as symbol of Southern pride, and 36 percent saw it as racist.